 When planning your first trip to Italy, there are a few standout cities that provide a perfect first glimpse at the Italian way of life.
-But after you've explored Palatine Hill, tossed a coin into the Trevi Fountain, and ridden a gondola down a Venetian canal, don't stop—there's so much more to Italy than the major tourist sites.
+But after you've explored Palatine Hill, tossed a coin into the Trevi Fountain, and ridden a gondola down a Venetian canal, don't stop—there's so much more to Italian vacations than the major tourist sites.

 You've probably heard of Amalfi, one of the most picturesque coastal towns in Italy, but you might not be familiar with Atrani, its lesser-known neighbor.
 Venture five minutes east of Amalfi and you'll stumble across this tiny, enchanting village situated at the base of a river valley.
 Pastel-colored buildings dot the mountainside and seem to glisten next to the lapis lazuli waves of the Tyrrhenian Sea.